 In November 2020, the Company commenced growing its second crop of approximately 1,000,000 grams of the Psilocybe Mexicana, Psilocybe Galindoi, and Psilocybe Tampanensis strains of truffles (the "Second Batch").
-The Second Batch is expected to become available for harvest in calendar Q2 2021.
+The Second Batch became available for harvest in calendar Q2 2021.
 For clarity, once a batch is ready for harvest, the harvest does not immediately have to take place, but rather can be done several months later.
-The Company anticipates that the Second Batch will be allocated for packaging and distribution within the Netherlands (under the "iMicrodose" brand) and wholesale distribution, which is expected to occur as early as calendar Q2 2021.
-The Company's ability to have the Second Batch available for harvest in Q2 2021, and allocated for packaging and distribution within the Netherlands (under the iMicrodose" brand) and wholesale distribution, as early as calendar Q2 2021 is dependent upon certain assumptions that management of the Company believes to be reasonable based on the information currently available to management, including the following assumptions: (a) the Company's temperature control system, filtration system, and other equipment used for the production and assembly processes required to support the packaging and distribution of truffles continue to operate in good working order; (b) the growth rate of the current batch of truffles being produced at the Facility, when compared to the Company's historical yield of 100,000 grams and historical reductions of 15%, produces an adequate supply of truffles based on the Company's historical ratio to offset potential reductions in quantities resulting during the harvesting of truffles (c) the growth process presently employed by the Company in respect of its Second Batch of truffles being adequate to support the anticipated yield of such truffles within the timelines anticipated by the Company, (d) the Company's informal arrangements, relationships and/or discussions with wholesale distributors and/or operators of brick-and-mortar retail stores (Smart Shops) in the Netherlands become or translate into one or more binding contract(s) for the sale and distribution of the Company's Second Batch of truffles, before the point of distribution, and further, are adequate to distribute and offer for sale the Second Batch within the timelines anticipated by the Company (see "Risk Factors - Risk Related to the Company's Business and Industry - Reliance on Informal Arrangements" as well as the Risk Factors as disclosed in the Company's Annual Information Form filed on SEDAR January 11, 2021), (e) the current expressions of interest and discussions with third party brickand-mortar retail stores (Smart Shops), and the ecommerce platform operated by McSmart, an Industry Partner of the Company, generate adequate demand for the Company's brand of truffles, (f) the Company's employees who cultivate, harvest, package and deliver to market the truffles on a timely basis are able to continue to do so, and (g) the Company's historical yield of 100,000 grams provides an adequate basis for the production of new batches of truffles.
+The Company has allocated the Second Batch for packaging and distribution within the Netherlands (under the "iMicrodose" brand) and wholesale distribution.
+At this time approximately 370,000 grams of the harvest have been sold.
+The Company plans to continue selling truffles from the second batch throughout the summer and fall.

+The Company's ability to harvest, package, and distribute, within the Netherlands (under the iMicrodose" brand) and to wholesalers, is dependent upon certain assumptions that management of the Company believes to be reasonable based on the information currently available to management, including the following assumptions: (a) the Company's temperature control system, filtration system, and other equipment used for the production and assembly processes required to support the packaging and distribution of truffles continue to operate in good working order; (b) the growth rate of the current batch of truffles being produced at the Facility, when compared to the Company's historical yield of 100,000 grams and historical reductions of 15%, produces an adequate supply of truffles based on the Company's historical ratio to offset potential reductions in quantities resulting during the harvesting of truffles (c) the growth process presently employed by the Company in respect of its Second Batch of truffles being adequate to support the anticipated yield of such truffles within the timelines anticipated by the Company, (d) the Company's informal arrangements, relationships and/or discussions with wholesale distributors and/or operators of brick-and-mortar retail stores (Smart Shops) in the Netherlands become or translate into one or more binding contract(s) for the sale and distribution of the Company's Second Batch of truffles, before the point of distribution, and further, are adequate to distribute and offer for sale the Second Batch within the timelines anticipated by the Company (see "Risk Factors - Risk Related to the Company's Business and Industry - Reliance on Informal Arrangements" as well as the Risk Factors as disclosed in the Company's Annual Information Form filed on SEDAR January 11, 2021), (e) the current expressions of interest and discussions with third party brickand-mortar retail stores (Smart Shops), and the ecommerce platform operated by McSmart, an Industry Partner of the Company, generate adequate demand for the Company's brand of truffles, (f) the Company's employees who cultivate, harvest, package and deliver to market the truffles on a timely basis are able to continue to do so, (g) the Company's historical yield of 100,000 grams provides an adequate basis for the production of new batches of truffles, and (h) the return of tourism, festivals, and concerts in the Netherlands to pre-COVID levels.